Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 ### Add a Class Comment

-Noting the red 'THIS CLASS HAS NO COMMENT!' now is a good time to add some description of the new class.
+Noting the red 'THIS CLASS HAS NO COMMENT!', now is a good time to add some description of the new class.

 ![Cuis Window](SamplePkg/Sample-Package-017.png)

-To save the class comment, I type Cmd-s (or use the context menu selection Save).
+To (s)ave the class comment, I type Cmd-s (or use the context menu selection Accept).

 ![Cuis Window](SamplePkg/Sample-Package-018.png)